dd32/td-gh-ex/readme.txt

 	Support
 -----------------------------------------------------------------------------

-- For setup and use instructions please refer to file "ThinkUpThemes - Lite Documentation.pdf" in licensing folder.
+- For support for Minamaze (free) please post a support ticket over at the https://wordpress.org/support/theme/minamaze.

 -----------------------------------------------------------------------------